danielabar/meblog/src/markdown/heroku_pg_pull_and_docker.md

 	connections on Unix domain socket "/tmp/.s.PGSQL.5432"?
 ```

-According to the Heroku [docs](https://devcenter.heroku.com/articles/heroku-postgresql#pg-push-and-pg-pull), this error can result from not having the Postgres binaries in the `$PATH` because `pg:pull` ie essentially a wrapper around `pg_dump`.
+According to the Heroku [docs](https://devcenter.heroku.com/articles/heroku-postgresql#pg-push-and-pg-pull), this error can result from not having the Postgres binaries in the `$PATH` because `pg:pull` is essentially a wrapper around `pg_dump`.
 But this was not the root cause of this error in my case as `pg_dump` was indeed in the PATH.
 This can be verified as follows:

 ```bash
 > type pg_dump